 Learn how to import 3D models to use in a scene

-Decentraland is still under active development.
-We’re aiming to provide three experiences across several devices: you’ll be able to visit Decentraland from a mobile device, your desktop browser, and through a VR headset.
+Decentraland is still under active development by the community.
+Three experiences will be available across several devices: you’ll be able to visit Decentraland from a mobile device, your desktop browser, and through a VR headset.
 For progress updates and news please visit our blog.

 Yes!
-In addition to burning MANA in exchange for land, users will be able to trade MANA in exchange for goods and services hosted within Decentraland.
+In addition to burning MANA in exchange for LAND, users will be able to trade MANA with other users in exchange for goods and services hosted within Decentraland.

 LAND is a non-fungible digital asset maintained in an Ethereum smart contract.
 LAND is divided into parcels that are referenced using unique x,y cartesian coordinates.
 Each LAND token includes a record of its coordinates, its owner, and a reference to a content description file or parcel manifest that describes and encodes the content the owner wishes to serve on his or her land.

 Land parcels are 10m x 10m, or 33ft x 33ft.
-Height is restricted only by technical and performance limits.
+Height is restricted based on [these limitations]/development-guide/scene-limitations/).

 You can visit the Decentraland Marketplace to browse through all of the available parcels of LAND that are currently for sale.

 On December 15th, 2017, we held our first LAND auction, called the Terraform Event, to distribute the first parcels of LAND to the community.
-The auction has since concluded and LAND tokens have been distributed to participants.
+The auction concluded in January 2018 and LAND tokens have been distributed to participants.